GiacomoRapparini2/Clinical_data/README.md

 ## Abstract

-This project performs a clinical data analysis using Principal Component Analysis (PCA) and DBSCAN clustering to identify patterns in patient data.
-The analysis integrates various clinical parameters, including region-of-interest (ROI) volumes, perfusion parameters, and demographic data, to explore potential relationships and cluster patients based on key features.
+This project is an independent part of a bigger project which aims to find a perfusion parameters combination that will improve the definition of the ischemic core.
+This part performs a clinical data analysis using Principal Component Analysis (PCA) and DBSCAN clustering to identify patterns in patient data.
+The analysis integrates various clinical parameters, including infarct ROI volumes, perfusion parameters medians, and demographic data, to explore potential relationships and cluster patients based on key features.
 The workflow includes data preprocessing, correlation analysis, dimensionality reduction, clustering, and visualization of results.

 ## How to Use

 1. **Download and Installation:**

 To use this project, follow these steps: